Geothermal energy: Enhanced geothermal systems

 Enhanced geothermal systems (EGS) actively inject water into wells to be heated and pumped back out.
 The water is injected under high pressure to expand existing rock fissures to enable the water to flow freely.
 The technique was adapted from oil and gas fracking techniques.
 The geologic formations are deeper and no toxic chemicals are used, reducing the possibility of environmental damage.
-Instead proppants such as sand or ceramic particles are used to keep the cracks open and producing optimal flow rates.
+Instead proppants such as sand or ceramic particles are used to keep the cracks open and produce optimal flow rates.
 Drillers can employ directional drilling to expand the reservoir size.

 Small-scale EGS have been installed in the Rhine Graben at Soultz-sous-Forêts in France and at Landau and Insheim in Germany.

 Closed-loop geothermal systems

-Closed-loop geothermal systems, sometimes colloquially referred to as Advanced Geothermal Systems (AGS), are engineered geothermal systems containing subsurface working fluid that is heated in the hot rock reservoir without direct contact with rock pores and fractures.
+Closed-loop geothermal systems, sometimes colloquially referred to as Advanced Geothermal Systems (AGS), are engineered geothermal systems that contain subsurface working fluid heated in the hot rock reservoir without direct contact with rock pores and fractures.
 Instead, the subsurface working fluid stays inside a closed loop of deeply buried pipes that conduct Earth's heat.
 The advantages of a deep, closed-loop geothermal circuit include: (1) no need for a geofluid, (2) no need for the hot rock to be permeable or porous, and (3) all the introduced working fluid can be recirculated with zero loss.
 Eavor^{tm}, a Canadian-based geothermal startup, piloted their closed-loop system in shallow soft rock formations in Alberta, Canada.
 Situated within a sedimentary basin, the geothermal gradient proved to be insufficient for electrical power generation.
 However, the system successfully produced approximately 11,000 MWh of thermal energy during its initial two years of operation."